nus-cs3281/2024/students/kevin9foong/knowledge.md

    2. Write correctness verification scripts
 3. Perform the migration

-During the general steps above, there are some specific challenges which have provided learning opportunities for me.
+During the general steps above, there are some specific challenges which have provided learning opportunities for me:

 #### Database paginated queries + PostgreSQL indexing on Primary key (and how PGSQL enforces PK uniqueness):

 Since TEAMMATES has large amounts of records which may not fit in memory, I worked on paginating the queries to prevent OutOfMemory errors.

 One challenge was that I had to do implement an sort ordering to maintain the pages.